Dasharo/docs/docs/dev-proc/standard-release-process.md

    to understand versioning scheme please read [Versioning](versioning.md) section
 2. Merge current platform development branches to `<platform>_rel_vX.Y.Z`
+3. (Optional) Create a release candidate by tagging `<platform>_vX.Y.Z-rcN`
-3. Run platform regression test suite
+4. Run platform regression test suite
-4. Fix all required issues and repeat point 3 until fixed - this doesn't mean all tests pass, this mean that approved set passed
+5. Fix all required issues and repeat from point 3 until fixed - this doesn't mean all tests pass, this mean that approved set passed
-5. If results are accepted merge it to `dasharo` branch
+6. If results are accepted merge it to `dasharo` branch
-6. Add tag, which should trigger CI and publish binaries.
+7. Add tag, which should trigger CI and publish binaries.
 Tag should be annotated and signed.
 For example:

     ```bash
     git tag -a -s -m "<platform>_vX.Y.Z" <platform>_vX.Y.Z
     ```

-7. Merge release branch to develop